 Each student has the right to compile a flexible master's programme.
 The Examining Board must give its consent for the compilation of such a programme.
+The regulation regarding the flexible programme is an annex to the Regulations and Guidelines.
 The diploma certificate states that a flexible master's programme was followed and gives the name of the programme Water Technology.

-Paragraph 5 Graduating in two or more programmes
+Section 5 Graduating in two or more programmes at master's level